MoreloNetwork/blockchain-explorer/README.md

  - showing encrypted payments ID,
  - showing ring signatures,
  - showing transaction extra field,
- - showing public components of Galaxia addresses,
+ - showing public components of Morelo addresses,
- - decoding which outputs and mixins belong to the given Galaxia address and viewkey,
+ - decoding which outputs and mixins belong to the given Morelo address and viewkey,
- - can prove that you send Galaxia to someone,
+ - can prove that you send Morelo to someone,
  - detailed information about ring members, such as, their age, timescale and their ring sizes,
  - showing number of amount output indices,
- - support Galaxia testnet and stagnet networks,
+ - support Morelo testnet and stagnet networks,
  - tx checker and pusher for online pushing of transactions,
  - estimate possible spendings based on address and viewkey,
  - can provide total amount of all miner fees,